luan13242/AnalyzeSocialNetwork/README.md

 2004	147
 0		214

-2. (Hard question) What are the communities among Amherst students on Facebook?
-And, what are the characteristics of each community, such as gender, major, high school, etc.?
+### 2. (Hard question) What are the communities among Amherst or Caltech students on Facebook?
 Algorithm for identifying communities
 I am using the “outside-in” method to identify communities.
 The core idea of this algorithm is to think that the linkages from one community to another are limited.
 For example, only a few highways linking one city to another, whereas there are many small roads connecting everyone within a community.
 These steps are taken to identify the “highways”, i.e. most frequently used edges: